 With our cherry blossom design especially, changing the color scheme really switches up the overall feel of the invitation.
 Sticking to the traditional light pink and brown tones gives a whimsical touch, but going darker reminds me of some artwork I’ve seen in the homes of my Chinese friends back in Toronto.

 Christine knew she wanted a cherry blossom motif and pink and black as her colors, but wasn’t sure which one she wanted to see more of.
-I think this is a good way to show you some of my process, and also how different the same design can look with a color change and font change.
+These pictures are a great way to show you some of my process, and also explain better than words how different the same design can look with a color and font change.
 These are three mockups I did for her (out of many) and out of all of them we settled on the last.
 I actually think they all look great for different reasons, but they definitely do all have a different feel.
 Which one is your favorite?
 Leave me a comment and tell me why!